Cheap MTG Cards

 Arguably red's most infamous and best card, Lightning Bolt needs only a single mana (Mountain lands produce red) to unleash its power: you simply deal three damage to either a creature or your opponent.
 Many creatures up to four mana can't withstand three damage, meaning you're often taking out higher-cost cards with a very low-cost instant that can be played in any phase.
 The ability to finish off a weakened opponent instead of attacking a creature only sweetens the pot.

 What else can I say?
 This is a no-brainer for almost any red deck I make and is simply one of the best removals in the game.
-Red excels at direct damage, and this card superbly shows it, yet despite being a famed crimson staple, you can still usually order it (with free shipping) for less than $5.
+Red excels at direct damage, and this card superbly shows it, yet despite being a famed crimson staple, you can still usually order it for less than $5.

 8. Frontier Siege